L1A Visa Lawyer in Philadelphia

 Family members (spouses and children under 21) may apply for visas as derivative beneficiaries.
 In addition, spouses are permitted to seek employment authorization.
 Lastly, L-1 beneficiaries may seek Adjustment of Status from within the United States.

-If you are looking to secure an L-1 visa, we have the experience and knowledge necessary to efficiently guide you through the whole process.
+If you want to secure an L-1 visa, we have the experience and knowledge necessary to guide you efficiently through the process.
 Contact The Law Offices of Greg Proshmushkin P.C. to schedule a free consultation with a skilled Philadelphia Immigration Lawyer.